-July 31, 1939: Advance buzz is that The Wizard of Oz is great!
+July 31, 1939: The advance buzz is that The Wizard of Oz is great!

 July 31, 1940: Little Nellie Kelly filming continued with scenes shot on the ‘Interior Noonan’s Cottage” set.
 Time called: 9 a.m.; dismissed: 5:02 p.m.

-Photo: Producer Arthur Freed, Douglas McPhail, Judy, George Murphy on the set.
+Photo: Producer Arthur Freed, Douglas McPhail, Judy, and George Murphy on the set.